 Daughter of the former president of Pasarela Gaudi, home to the most coveted fashion shows in Barcelona, and the great Italian model Mietta Leoni, Fiona Ferrer was destined to become a force in the worlds of fashion and beauty.
-She has achieved success in both.

-Her entrepreneurial debut was Fashion & Art, a firm that promoted exchanges between Mexico, Colombia, Miami, New York and Spain.
+Her entrepreneurial debut, however, was with Fashion & Art, a firm that promoted exchanges between Mexico, Colombia, Miami, New York and Spain.
 She currently runs Concept2all with offices in Madrid, Miami, Bogota and Mexico City.
 The firm develops projects in fashion, art and entertainment.
 She collaborated with Elite Models for eight years, and in 2006 became Executive Producer of the successful TV production: Supermodel, which aired on Spanish television.

 But Fiona is her own project.
 She has the versatility to materialize anything she puts her mind to.
 I’ve become so used to seeing her in the limelight, like the blond protagonist of a movie about love and luxury, that it surprises me to find her so concerned about the overwhelming unemployment and the economic crisis in Spain, worrying about the many friends who have lost their jobs and are having difficulties making ends meet.
 She is as sweet as the characters from her own novel, and never takes her honey-colored eyes off you when she talks, but she also has a lot of common sense.
 She is proud of her achievements but has no long-term goals, and has learned to seize the moment.
-As of today, she seems to have discovered the secret, if not of happiness, of serenity.
+As of today, she seems to have discovered the secret, if not to happiness, of serenity.

 It is difficult to have a clear impression of this woman of many contrasts.
 Her air of perfection may appear distant at first, but nothing is further from the truth.
 Her gaze always meets your eyes, she never forgets a name or a story, and can disarm you by revealing personal issues with the ease of an old and close friend.
-She loves her friends and claims “friendship among women is a treasure”.
+She loves her friends and claims “friendship among women is a treasure.”
 Her favorite pastime is grabbing a couple of friends to talk about nothing in particular over pizza.

 Fiona Ferrer and her dogs for Elle Spain.
 Photo: Conrad White